Good Golly, Mr Richard!

-A whop bop-a-lu a whop bam boo!
+A whop bop-a-lu a whop bam boom!Richard Wayne Penniman

 — "Tutti Frutti"

-An American singer, songwriter and pianist who proclaims himself as "the architect of Rock & Roll
+, born 5 December 1932) is an American singer, songwriter and pianist who proclaims himself as "the architect of Rock & Roll

 ".
 One of the few artists active in The Fifties